Furnace Repair Checklist

 - Insert the new filter with the arrow facing toward the furnace to prevent damage.

-Flat filters ought to be replaced monthly, while pleated filters should last around three months.
-You could also buy a washable filter that will last about 10 years.
+Flat filters ought to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you might have to change your filter more frequently.

 To make the procedure easier in the future, write with a permanent writing tool on your furnace housing or ductwork to list the airflow direction and filter size.